payu-india/CMS-Chatbot/docs/WEB Integration/bank-and-card-codes-for-integration/net-banking-codes.md

 next:
   description: ''
 ---
 In the Seamless integration (Merchant Hosted Checkout or Server-to-Server), you must use **NB** with **pg** parameter for collecting payment using Net Banking.
 The following table provides the codes for the leading banks in India.
-This code must be used as a value with the **<<glossary:bankcode>>** parameter.
+This code must be used as a value with the **<Glossary>bankcode</Glossary>** parameter.

 | Bank Name                                        | bankcode |
 | ------------------------------------------------ | -------- |